 What We Know About Adult POTS

-Doctors are yet to pinpoint the exact cause of POTS, and why there’s a rapid and excessive increase of heart rate or why blood supply to the heart is reduced during episodes of OI.
-The general consensus among medical practitioners and researchers right now is that, there are a number of factors that affects/disrupts the normal mechanism of our body.
-They are usually caused by sustained over activity of the sympathetic nervous system.
+Doctors are yet to pinpoint the exact cause of POTS; and why there’s a rapid and excessive increase of heart rate or why blood supply to the heart is reduced during episodes of OI.
+The general consensus among medical practitioners and researchers right now is that; there are a number of factors that affects/disrupts the normal mechanism of our body.

 Some of the underlying medical conditions that leads to development or episodes of POTS are: